Emile Durkheim's Theory of Suicide

-Emile Durkheim (1858 - 1917) was a renowned French philosopher.
-He presented the Theory of Suicide’ in his book titled Le Suicide (The Suicide) in 1897.
-It is generally viewed as the first scientific study in the realm of social sciences because it was based on systematic procedures of inquiry.
-To explore the motives and typology of suicide, Durkheim analysed statistical records of suicide which were available in government organizations such as hospitals at that time.
+Emile Durkheim (1858–1917) was a renowned French philosopher.
+He presented the Theory of Suicide in his book titled Le Suicide (The Suicide) in 1897.
+It is generally viewed as the first scientific study in the realm of social sciences because it used systematic research methods.
+To explore the causes and types of suicide, Durkheim analyzed statistical records of suicide from government sources such as hospitals.

 Durkheim defined suicide as follows: